Photo courtesy of iNeons

 DoorDash was also part of another lawsuit against NYC, along with rivals Grubhub and UberEats, over another law that was part of the package, which capped commission and delivery fees that the companies charge restaurants.

 For several weeks now, operators and other major cities have been watching closely for the outcome of the data-sharing lawsuit, as it will set the stage for how such lawsuits will be handled.
-Well, in a joint filing just yesterday the U.S. District Court in Manhattan stated that it will not enforce the data-sharing law while the lawsuit remains pending.
+Well, in a joint filing just yesterday the U.S. District Court in New York stated that it will not enforce the data-sharing law while the lawsuit remains pending.
 In response, DoorDash withdrew its request for an injunction to block enforcement.

 To follow along, the case is: DoorDash Inc v City of New York, U.S. District Court, Southern District of New York, No. 21-07695.